How to Make a Pool Noodle Ottoman

 6. Faux fur is messy!
 To minimize the mess I recommend shaking each piece outside and even cutting outside if you can.

-Here’s a photo of the bottom of my ottoman.
-I had planned to use canvas fabric to cover the bottom but in the end I found that I really didn’t need to.
+I had planned to use canvas fabric to cover the bottom but in the end, I found that I really didn’t need to.
 The fabric was stretchy and fit much like a slipcover and naturally tucked under the bottom of the pouf.

 Bottom of my pool noodle ottoman shown.
 It is uncovered so you can see the pool noodles and the faux fur sides tuck under much like a slip cover.